shavitush/bhoptimer/index.md

 Player commands:
 !style, !styles, !diff, !difficulty - Choose your bhop style.
 !s, !start, !r, !restart - Start your timer.
-!b, !bonus - Start your timer on the bonus track.
+!b, !bonus, !b1, !b2, etc - Start your timer on the bonus track.
+!m, !main - Start your timer on the main track.
 !end - Teleport to endzone.
 !bend, !bonusend - Teleport to endzone of the bonus track.
 !stop - Stop your timer.
 !pause, !unpause, !resume - Toggle pause.
 !auto, !autobhop - Toggle autobhop.

+Admin commands:
+!deletemap (RCON flag) - Deletes all map data.
+!wipeplayer (BAN flag) - Wipes all bhoptimer data for specified player.
+!migration (ROOT flag) - Force a database migration to run.
 ```

 ### shavit-wr (REQUIRED)
 Saves the players' records to the database and allows players to see the server's records.
 The ability to see records for other maps also exists and can be lazily looked up (!wr map_name, or a part of the map's name).

 ```